We tested 40+ brokers & then selected the 10 best Forex brokers for South Africans that are regulated with FSCA, FCA or CySEC.

 Tickmill offers Rand base currency option (including USD, EUR & GBP), and you can select this during opening of your trading account with them.
 If your account is in different currency like USD, in that case, your funds are converted at the latest exchange rates depending on your account currency.

 Tickmill is a Metatrader only forex & CFD broker & they offer MT4, MT5 & Webtrader platforms (their Metatrader platforms are available on multiple devices).
 They have recently started to offer the latest Metatrader 5.
-Their forex trading currency pair offering is wide with 62 pairs, but their other trading instruments are limited with just 14 CFDs on Stock Indices, 2 Oil CFDs, 2 Metal CFDs, 3 Crypto CFDs & 4 Bonds.
+Their forex trading currency pair offering is wide with 62 pairs, but their other trading instruments are limited with just 20 CFDs on Stock Indices (including on VIX), 2 Oil CFDs, 15 Metal CFDs, 12 Crypto CFDs & 4 Bonds.

 Tickmill doesn’t have any local phone number in South Africa currently, however their chat support & email support is available from Monday to Friday from 7AM – 10PM (GMT).